spwhitton/git-remote-gcrypt/README.rst

         > To gcrypt::[...]
         > * [new branch]      master -> master

-Share the updated Repository URL with everyone in the keyring.
+Share the updated Repository URL with all participants.

 (The generated Repository ID is not secret, it only exists to ensure that two repositories signed by the same user can not be maliciously